Key Terms and Definitions

 Literacy

-An individual’s ability to read, write, and speak in English, compute, and solve problems, at levels of proficiency necessary to function on the job, in the family of the individual, and in society.
+Literacy is an individual’s ability to read, write, and speak in English, compute, and solve problems, at levels of proficiency necessary to function on the job, in the family of the individual, and in society.

 – Workforce Innovation and Opportunity Act (WIOA), section 203

-The ability to identify, understand, interpret, create, communicate and compute, using printed and written materials associated with varying contexts.
+Literacy is the ability to identify, understand, interpret, create, communicate and compute, using printed and written materials associated with varying contexts.
 Literacy involves a continuum of learning in enabling individuals to achieve their goals, to develop their knowledge and potential, and to participate fully in their community and wider society.

 – Organisation for Economic Co-operation and Development (OECD) Programme for the International Assessment of Adult Competencies (PIAAC), as cited by the American Library Association’s Committee on Literacy